dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 {: #create-mailbox-response title="Create Mailbox Response Example"}

 `201`
 Status: “201” (Created) - response to a duplicated request (duplicated "Mailbox-Request-Id").
-Relay server SHALL respond to duplicated requests with 201 without creation of a new mailbox.
+Relay server SHALL respond to duplicated requests with 201 without creating a new mailbox.
 "Mailbox-Request-Id" passed in the first CreateMailbox request's header SHOULD be stored by the Relay server and compared to the same value in the subsequent requests to identify duplicated requests.
 If duplicate is found, Relay SHALL not create a new mailbox, but respond with 201 instead.
 The value of "Mailbox-Request-Id" of the last successfully completed request SHOULD be stored based on the Device Claim passed by the caller.

 ResponseBody:
 - urlLink (String, Required) - a full URL link to the mailbox including fully qualified domain name and mailbox Identifier.